The Norfolk Wherry Trust

 In total, over £800 was raised for the trust in 2010, all from turned souvenirs.
 By far, the most popular items turned out to be small clocks, closely followed by various types of pen (roller balls and twist top biro's).

-All Money Raised In This Way, Without Exception, Goes Directly Back To The Trust
+All Money Raised In This Way, Without Exception, Is Passed Directly Back To The Trust

-The most popular items by far are pens and pencils.
-They are available as a Roller Ball (£14), a Twist Top Biro (£10) and a 0.5mm Click Pencil (£10).
-These are 24 carat gold plated, and use standard refills which are also available for purchase.
+The most popular items by far have been pens and biros in the form of a Fountain Pen, a Roller Ball and a Twist Top Biro.
+These are 24 carat gold plated, and use standard refills.

-A novelty item, loosely known as a 'BGT' is this bottle, glass and tray.
-The tray diameter is 50mm, and the set costs £8.
+A novelty item, loosely known as a 'BGT' is this a bottle, glass and tray.
+The tray diameter is 50mm.

-Jewellery comes in the form of either Drop or Offset Pendants (£3) and Earrings (£5).
-Earrings are also available as a 'Bottle and Glass' pair at the same price.
+Jewellery comes in the form of either Drop or Offset Pendants and Earrings.
+Earrings are also available as a "Bottle and Glass" pair.